Adapted from PC Liposomal Encapsulation Technology

 - Incomplete assimilation due to partial or non-breakdown of tablet or capsule into small enough particles for uptake in the intestines

-When phospholipids are consumed, they are utilized to replace damaged ones, making cell membranes throughout the body healthier and better able to protect and nourish the cells they encase.
+When phospholipids are consumed, they are utilized to replace damaged ones, thereby making cell membranes throughout the body healthier and better able to protect and nourish the cells they encase.
 The importance of phospholipids is so great that, in some cases, the encapsulating liposomes in liposomal products may actually provide more health benefits than the substances they carry.
 Finally, their submicroscopic size and chemical structure is recognizable as a friendly substance to the body, meaning that they can navigate through the digestive, lymphatic and circulatory systems with ease.
 This is in contrast to some supplement tablets, pills and capsules that may be eliminated in the stool partially digested or totally intact.

 The Phospholipid Miracle That Makes LD Possible